kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 sudo systemctl status docker
 ```

 <img width="482" alt="Image" src="https://github.com/user-attachments/assets/261fc806-326e-4fea-8dd5-b358e9c5bd08" />

-- Copy the public ip address of the instance and add the port number e.g `52.7.182.131:7990`
+- Copy the public ip address of the instance and add the port number and paste on your brower e.g `52.7.182.131:7990`
 - Login into your bitbucket account and access your data to be migrated to the new region using AWS migration Application Migration Service

 ![Image](https://github.com/user-attachments/assets/f4f49d03-be5e-40ed-96d2-7276105e32af)